Please see the Ohio Department of Education RESA webpage for information on the Resident Educator Program.

 The commentary you provide and video segment you choose will give you an opportunity to:

-RESA Candidates must submit the Lesson Reflection by 11:59 pm on January 19, 2018.
+RESA Candidates must submit the Lesson Reflection by 11:59 pm ET on Friday, February 3, 2023.
 No deadline extension requests will be granted.

 Candidates are not required to keep a copy of their completed tasks.
-However, while the task is “in progress,” candidates are strongly encouraged to keep a copy of all video, photo, and other evidence in addition to any draft responses to RESA prompts.
+However, while the task is “in progress,” candidates are strongly encouraged to keep a copy of all video evidence and draft responses.
 Candidates retaking the RESA will not be able to view or otherwise access their submissions in the submission system from the prior year.

-RESA candidates must use lessons and evidence from anytime during their experience in the Resident Educator Program.
-Candidates retaking the RESA are not permitted to resubmit evidence attachments that they used in prior RESA submissions.
+RESA candidates may use lessons and evidence from anytime during their experience in the Resident Educator Program.
+Candidates retaking the RESA are not permitted to resubmit evidence from prior RESA submissions.

 Yes, if a candidate has legal copies of copyrighted material to use in his or her class, then including it in a RESA submission does not violate copyright laws because it is considered “fair use.”
 The fair use doctrine allows for duplication of these materials for the purposes of non-profit educational use, such as the RESA.

-Detailed information on uploading video and PDF evidence can be found in Lesson Reflection Technical Reference Guide section in the RESA Guidebook.
-There are also detailed instructions with the submission system, in addition to screencasts on particular upload functions featured on the Resources Page.
+Detailed information on uploading video and PDF evidence can be found in the Lesson Reflection Technical Reference Guide section of the RESA Guidebook.
+There are also detailed instructions within the submission system.

-Candidates will not specifically be graded on grammar and punctuation in their RESA submissions; however, assessors may have difficulty understanding submissions with poor grammar and punctuation.
+Candidates are not graded on grammar and punctuation in their RESA submissions; however, assessors may have difficulty understanding submissions with poor grammar and punctuation.
 Candidates should treat the RESA as they would any professional communication by proofreading and submitting their best work.